AxelThevenot/Apriori_Algorithm/README.md

 ## Generating rules

 To find association rules, we first start with a frequent item set.
 We know this set of items is unique, but we want to see if there is anything else we can get out of these items.
 One item or one set of items can imply another item.
-Remind that is as Itemset ?
-SuperItemset.
+As a reminder : Itemset --> SuperItemset.
 A rule is in this collection if the confidence is greater than the minimum confidence given.
 The confidence is defined by support(Itemset | SuperItemset)/ support(Itemset)

 generateRules(), is the main command, which calls the other two.

 The generateRules() function takes three inputs: a list of frequent item sets, a dictionary of support data for those item sets, and a minimum confidence we are interested in.
-It’s going to generate a list of rules with confidence values that we can sort later.
+It will generate a list of rules with confidence values that we can sort later.
 ```python
 def generateRules(L, supportData, minConf=0.7):
     """